Merkel marks Nazi 'Kristallnacht' against Jews with synagogue speech

 “This form of anti-Semitic violence reminds us of the beginning of the pogroms,” Merkel said.

+“We did it too late but we have grappled with our own history ... we do not simply suppress the events of the darkest hours of our history in the year 2018,” he told a ceremony in parliament marking the anniversary.

+The event was attended by members of Kurz’s coalition partner, the far-right Freedom Party.
+Although it was founded by ex-Nazis in the 1950s, the party says it opposes anti-Semitism and denounces the Holocaust.
+Party officials have, however, been embroiled in recent anti-Semitism scandals.

-French Prime Minister Edouard Philippe said on Friday antisemitic attacks had surged in France in the past nine months.
+French Prime Minister Edouard Philippe said on Friday anti-Semitic attacks had surged in his country in the past nine months.

-Writing by Joseph Nasr; editing by Andrew Roche
+Reporting by Joseph Nasr and Francois Murphy; editing by Andrew Roche